Jessica Tan (badminton): 2023–2024: Roller coaster journey to Paris Olympics

+2024–2025: Post-Olympics to retirement

+Post-Olympics, Tan and Hee continued to compete in major World Tour tournaments, but all ended in 1st-round exits.
+While competing in the Macau Open, where they were seeded second, their campaign was abruptly halted in the first round against Ye Hong Wei and Nicole Chan (Chinese Taipei).
+Tan suffered a hamstring injury during the second set, and the duo had to retire.

+It was announced in November 2024 that Hee would form a new partnership with Jin Yujia, as Tan had not fully recovered from her injuries and was not sufficiently competition-fit.
+Finally, Tan announced her retirement from competitive badminton on 11 April 2025, citing injuries and the decision to pursue her studies in sports management.

 Personal life

 Tan has been married to fellow Singaporean shuttler Terry Hee since 2021, who she had often partnered with at mixed doubles tournaments since the start of her professional career.
 Their victory at the 2021 Czech Open, defeating Russians Lev Barinov and Anastasiia Boiarun, was their first tournament as a married duo.
 They were made HSBC Life Singapore's first brand ambassadors in 2023.
 In 2024, Singlife committed to a sponsorship deal with the couple upon their Olympic qualification.

+Tan received spexEducation Undergraduate Scholarship under the New Career track in 2025 to complete her Sports Management degree at the University of Bath in England.

 Awards and nominations

 Tan and Terry Hee were nominated for the 2022 ST Athlete of the Year Award.
 They were also conferred the Team of the Year (Event) award in the Singapore Sports Awards 2023 by the Singapore National Olympic Council.